Olbia: Sport

-Olbia Calcio 1905 represents Olbia in Serie C, the third division of Italian football.
+Olbia Calcio 1905 represents Olbia in Serie D, the fourth division of Italian football.

 Olbia hosted several legs of Aquabike World Championship (powerboating) in 2003, 2004, 2018, 2019.

 Transport

-Olbia is the main connection between Sardinia and the Italian peninsula, with an airport (Olbia – Costa Smeralda), a passenger port (Olbia-Isola Bianca), and a railway from Olbia railway station to Porto Torres, Golfo Aranci and Cagliari.
+Olbia is one of the main connections between Sardinia and the Italian peninsula, with an airport (Olbia – Costa Smeralda), a passenger port (Olbia-Isola Bianca), and a railway from Olbia railway station to Porto Torres, Golfo Aranci and Cagliari.
 There is an expressway to Nuoro and Cagliari (SS131) and national roads to Sassari (SS199-E840), Tempio Pausania (SS127) and Palau (SS125).

 Local transport

 The internal city public transport and bus connections with the surrounding areas are provided by the ASPO (Olbia's public service company), while vehicle connections with the other centers of the territory are provided by the ARST (Sardinian regional transport company).
 Other private carriers operate with lines under concession.

-Local Hospitals
+Hospitals

 The major hospitals in the area are: